Aggregates

 .Perform(kitchen => kitchen.PrepareDish("Bean Blaster Taco", "Mr. Taco"));

-The GUID given in AggregateOf<Kitchen>()
+The string given in AggregateOf<Kitchen>()

 is the EventSourceId